Tracy Deonn: Career

-After a summer in San Francisco, Deonn returned to Chapel Hill and worked for the PlayMakers Repertory Company.
+Deonn returned to Chapel Hill and worked for the PlayMakers Repertory Company.
 She also taught undergraduates at the UNC Communications Department.
 Deonn has also worked in video game production and K-12 education.

-After her mother's death in 2008, Deonn did not wrote prose for ten years.
-In 2018, she wrote an essay, "Black Girl, Becoming", that was published in the book, Our Stories, Our Voices: 21 YA Authors Get Real About Injustice, Empowerment, and Growing Up Female in America.
+After her mother's death, Deonn did not write prose for ten years.
+In 2018, she wrote an essay, "Black Girl, Becoming", that was published in the book, Our Stories, Our Voices.
 This led to Simon & Schuster editor Liesa Abrams contacting Deonn to express interest in any YA fiction that Deonn might write.
 Deonn followed up by sending her unfinished novel and was then encouraged by Abrams to find an agent.

-Deonn was also a contributor in the 40th Anniversary The Empire Strikes Back anthology, From a Certain Point of View.
-She was a co-writer and consulting producer of the 2019 Star Wars fandom SyFy Channel docu-series Looking for Leia, and was featured in the series as an expert.
+Deonn was also a contributor in the 40th anniversary The Empire Strikes Back anthology, From a Certain Point of View.
+She was a co-writer and consulting producer of the 2019 Star Wars fandom Syfy channel docu-series Looking for Leia and was featured in the series as an expert.

 She is in the process of developing a trilogy of Legendborn novels.
 Deonn has said she feels the challenge and obligation as a Black writer, stating, "I think as a writer I need to be able to—I want to be able to—rep my community well, but it isn't possible to represent that whole population.
 All you can do is represent yourself and your own experiences.
 But that pressure is there and it's hard to juggle."

 Legendborn

 Her debut novel Legendborn, a fantasy young adult book, was released in September 2020 by Simon & Schuster/McElderry Books.
-It was nominated for a Locus Award for Best Young Adult Novel and a Hugo Award for Best Young Adult Novel in 2021.
+It was nominated for a Locus Award for Best Young Adult Book and a Lodestar Award for Best Young Adult Book in 2021.
 Deonn drew inspiration from African-American folk magic and tied them together with her own experiences and family history.
 In particular, she employed themes present in retellings of the legend of King Arthur.
 In a review for Tor.com, Alex Brown writes, "Legendborn is an intoxicating mix of Southern Black traditions, the King Arthur mythos, and teenage melodrama.
 Tracy Deonn delves into age-old tropes and twists them into something bigger and better."
 Kirkus Reviews writes, "Representation of actualized, strong queer characters is organic, not forced, and so are textual conversations around emotional wellness and intergenerational trauma."

 For Legendborn, Deonn won a Coretta Scott King–John Steptoe Award for New Talent from the American Library Association Book and Media Awards.
 She says, "Winning the Steptoe feels like a huge win not just for me and this book, but for fantasy as a genre and Black American fantasy in particular.
 Deonn has stated that one of her inspirations for Legendborn was her "own grief journey after the passing of my mother saying, "We often look for stories in loss, and Legendborn is part of the story I told myself."
 She has also described Susan Cooper as a literary influence.